nocturnes92/Practical-Machine-Learning-Project/Project_Report.md

 ## Balanced Accuracy      0.8998   0.7677   0.8461   0.8052   0.8529
 ```

-- Here we get a 0.75 prediction accuracy with the classification tree method, which is not that ideal, so we need to try other ways.
+- Here we get a 0.75 prediction accuracy with the decision tree method, which is not that ideal, so we need to try other ways.

 ## 3.2 Random Forests Method